 We know our founders would be proud of our efforts to give back to the communities around us.

 We believe that it’s important to give back to our communities and we offer two different kinds of support.

 Donated product to U.S.-based 501(c)(3) organizations

-Over the past ten years, we’ve donated more than 9,000 pieces of furniture to RMHC homes across North America and Canada.
+Over the past 14 years, we have donated more than 15,000 pieces of furniture to RMHC homes.